Unleash the 10X Factor to Close the Sales Gap

 A highly effective sales manager can impact 8-12 sales reps, which is incredible leverage when you need to make up sales quickly and sustainably.

 Sales executives who understand the power of leveraging their sales manager’s effectiveness will realize massive increases in sales.
 Make sure you include some or all of these leverage points to close the sales gap in your Recovery Plan.

 If you need help developing your sales manager’s effectiveness or dour recovery plan, please give me a call.
 This is too important a time to not set your team up for massive success!

-All our training, coaching and mentoring is done virtually!
+All our training, coaching and mentoring are done virtually!